 - Embeds an Item editing tool within Oscorp's platform.

-- Gives their teachers the ability to author 65 different Question types.
+- Gives their teachers the ability to author all of the different Learnosity Question types.

 - Gives their teachers access to Features, like video and audio players.